Abbotsbury: Transport

-Road

-The B3157 road between Abbotsbury and Burton Bradstock is notable for its fine coastal views.
+The B3157, known locally as "the coast road", between Abbotsbury and Burton Bradstock is noted for its fine coastal views and often promoted as a scenic route for tourists.
+To the west of the village, the road climbs Abbotsbury Hill, a 200 m climb with up to 20% gradient that is noted as a popular challenge for cyclists.

-Bus

-Abbotsbury is served by the First Hampshire & Dorset Jurassic Coaster branded services X52 (summer only) and X53 which provide connections to Axminster, Lyme Regis, Bridport, Weymouth, Lulworth Cove and Wool.
+Abbotsbury is served by the First Hampshire & Dorset Jurassic Coaster branded bus services X52 (summer only) and X53 which provide connections to Axminster, Lyme Regis, Bridport, Weymouth, Lulworth Cove and Wool.